Project Manager: Jeff Prudhomme, PhD

 Different Possibilities for Sports in our Society?

 Sports are a major focus of a popular attention.
 But rarely do we step back and think about what sports mean to us as a society.
 Rarely do we think about how we could chart paths to different destinations for the future of sports in our society.
 This IF discussion project provides such an opportunity.
 Working as two small discussion teams of citizens, we collaboratively sketched out some different policy ideas that present alternative destinations for the future of sports in our society–and different ways to reach those destinations.
 Our goal has been not to answer every question or find the one ideal solution.
-Our goal is to start a process that engages our social imagination and enables us to see more possibilities than we might find on our own.
-We want to expand the possibilities for sports public policy.
+Our goal is to start a conversation that engages our social imagination and enables us to see more possibilities than we might find on our own.

-This project is currently wrapping up in early 2017.
-We had two discussion teams, one of generalists, people who were simply interested in exploring the topic, and one of specialists, people who have some professional engagement with the topic of sports and society.
-We’ll be ready to go public with an IF discussion guide by and for citizens in the spring of 2017.
-It will include a set of divergent public policies for sports.
-Our goal is to expand discussions about the future of sports and society–not to sell people on a given policy idea or set of policy ideas.
-In the meantime, you can contribute ideas and links in a public Facebook group The Future of Sports and Society.
+This is intended to be a citizen discussion guide: a guide developed by and for citizens.
+Our goal is to expand discussions about the future of sports and society and not to sell people on a given policy idea or set of policy ideas.
+We’d love to learn your thoughts about the ideas presented in the guide and to learn about any alternative ideas you have about the future of sports and society.
+You can also contribute ideas and links in a public Facebook group The Future of Sports and Society.
 For more information, you can contact Jeff Prudhomme, the Project Manager, via email at prudhomme[at]interactivityfoundation.org.
 Tweet your ideas about the future of sports to @PrudhommeJeff.